robertpreshyl/netbird-cloud-local-siem/frontend/context.md

-# NetBird Self-Hosted Instance Front-End Development Prompt
+# ASL VPN - Allyship Security Lab Front-End Development Prompt

-Create a modern, responsive one-page front-end website for a self-hosted NetBird instance at netbird.allyshipglobal.com.
-This is not the official NetBird.io site but a custom front-end for a personal cybersecurity lab implementation.
+Create a modern, responsive one-page front-end website for ASL VPN (Allyship Security Lab VPN) - a self-hosted NetBird instance at netbird.allyshipglobal.com.
+This showcases our cybersecurity lab's technical implementation while building our global security community brand.

 ## 🎯 Primary Goals

 - Professional appearance that reflects cybersecurity expertise
 - Simple navigation to the NetBird login/signup interface
-- Showcase this as part of a cybersecurity portfolio
+- Showcase this as part of Allyship Security Lab's cybersecurity portfolio
 - Mobile-responsive design that works on all devices
+- Build brand recognition for Allyship Security Lab (ASL)

+## 🏢 About Allyship Security Lab

+**Allyship Security Lab** is building a global team of security-minded professionals and security-focused enthusiasts focused on practical applications and testing around the globe.
+We are a home for blue/red teamers with a strong foothold on building bonds and ties, creating strong global allies with like minds, and fostering strong bonds across the cybersecurity community.

+### Our Mission
+- **Global Security Community**: Building strong alliances across borders
+- **Practical Applications**: Real-world security testing and research
+- **Blue/Red Team Collaboration**: Fostering both defensive and offensive security skills
+- **Knowledge Sharing**: Creating strong bonds through shared learning

 ## 📐 Design Requirements

-**Style inspiration:** Take visual cues from netbird.io but make it clear this is a personal implementation
+**Style inspiration:** Take visual cues from netbird.io but make it clear this is an Allyship Security Lab implementation

 **Color scheme:**
 - Primary: Dark blue (#0F172A) with cyber accents (teal #0D9488 or purple #8B5CF6)